JMDKC/personal-site-gatsby/content/posts/2021-12-31-clean-cleaning.md

 First, a tweet about soda crystals.
 Specifically, [this thread on Twitter](https://twitter.com/jonburkeUK/status/1079531591263768576) about Dri-Pak, a family owned British company that offers a bunch of different ‘traditional cleaning’ products, that promise a more eco friendly way of getting household chores done.
 This led me to Dri-Pak’s (delightful) website, which is [loaded with how-tos](https://www.dri-pak.co.uk/about/).

 Second, a stainless steel cleaner.
 This was the cleaning potion that broke the camel’s back, if I’m allowed to mix metaphors.
-I’d bought it at Lakeside, tempted by the cool bottle.
-I’d been living in my own place for a year or so, and, being an obsessive neat freak, had accumulated an arsenal of brightly-coloured, highly specialised and quite expensive bottles and potions.
+I’d bought it at a Lakeside outlet near me over the summer, tempted as ever by the cool bottle.
+I’d been living in my own place for a year or so, and, being an obsessive neat freak, had accumulated an arsenal of brightly-coloured, highly specialised and quite expensive cleaning bottles and potions.

-I tried this particular potion, not expecting miracles, and noting the severe overlap in utility with Viakal, my previous ‘go to’ for cleaning metal shiny bits.
+I tried this particular product, not expecting miracles, and noting the severe overlap in utility with Viakal, my previous ‘go to’ for cleaning metal shiny bits.
 The effect was pretty disappointing.
 I slotted it in place in my cleaning cupboard, and wondered if some kind of obscure con had been perpetrated on me, that I felt I *had* to spend a fiver on yet another specialist-use potion that didn’t do anything that… special?

 ![My highly un-eco-friendly cleaning cupboard before I started, including washing tabs, fabric cleaner, wood floor cleaner](/media/clean-cleaning-1.jpg)
 *My highly un-eco-friendly cleaning cupboard before I started, including washing tabs, fabric cleaner, wood floor cleaner…*

 Third - having felt conned, I took a newly-critical view on the place where the con artists hang out, Instagram!
 I’d been following various cleaning accounts on there, and was getting a bit turned off by the relentless shilling of new products, all accompanied with an affiliate link and a minuscule #adaff hashtag.
-Yes this is a slam of the P&G sponsored Instagrammer Mrs Hinch and her ilk!
-These "cleanfluencers" get paid via affiliate links to cleaning products, which naturally means they're going to promote ever more exotic potions and solutions, when actually going back to basics would do the job just as well, for far less environmental and financial impact.
+Yes this is a slam of the [P&G sponsored Instagrammer Mrs Hinch and her ilk](https://www.thesun.co.uk/fabulous/15788979/move-over-mrs-hinch-cleanfluencers/)!
+These "cleanfluencers" get paid via affiliate links to cleaning products, which naturally means they're induced to promote ever more exotic potions and solutions, when actually going back to basics would do the job just as well, for far less environmental and financial impact.

 So when the excellent Michelle Ogundehin [posted about her own clean cleaning](https://www.instagram.com/michelleogundehin/?hl=en) journey on Instagram, I was a captive audience.
-Michelle - proudly blocked by Mrs Hinch - also linked to the magnum opus book *[Clean and Green](https://www.amazon.co.uk/Clean-Green-Hints-Tips-Eco-Friendly/dp/1529049725)* by Nancy Birtwhistle, which I ordered and devoured like a plump Belgian bun (Nancy won the Great British Bake Off a few years back, too).
-This book, which I'll be cribbing relentlessly from for the rest of this post, broke down eco cleaning, room by room, and also contains recipes for mixing your own products.
-Bye Lakeside, in other words.
+Michelle - who's been blocked by Mrs Hinch after calling her out on shilling toxic products - also linked to the magnum opus book *[Clean and Green](https://www.amazon.co.uk/Clean-Green-Hints-Tips-Eco-Friendly/dp/1529049725)* by Nancy Birtwhistle as her main guide on her journey.

+I ordered and devoured this amazing book like a plump Belgian bun (Nancy won the Great British Bake Off a few years back, too). *Clean and Green*, which I'll be cribbing relentlessly from for the rest of this post, breaks down the what and the how of eco cleaning, room by room, and also contains recipes for mixing your own products.

 So, I’d done my research using Dri-Pak’s website, Michelle’s story highlights and, above all, Nancy’s book.
 I had a couple weeks off as I’d left my old job, before joining the new one.
 Time to draw up a plan of attack and took the plunge into eco cleaning.